Skip to content

 Step 2: Install Prerequisites #

-Click on the software installer that was downloaded in step 1 above.
-The installation wizard will automatically identify the needed prerequisites and assist you with the install of the prerequisites needed to run ‘3CX Monitor’.
+Click on the software installer that was downloaded in Step 1 above.
+The installation wizard will automatically identify the needed prerequisites and assist you with the installation of the prerequisites needed to run ‘3CX Monitor’.
 These include .NET Framework (Web Installer), SQL Server Express (Web Installer) and, SQL Server Management Studio.

 The installer will download and install the selected applications.

-In the next window, the Media Location field displays the SQL Server Media target location.
-If required, you can browse to change the location.
+1. View the SQL Server Media target location in the Media Location field.
+If required, you can click the Browse button to change the location.
 Click Install to begin the installation of SQL Server Express.

 1. In the confirmation message box, click Yes to reboot the computer.